 Benefits of Vipassana:

 Who should try Vipassana?
 Anyone who is stressed out, overwhelmed, or feeling unhappy with their life can greatly benefit from this practice.
-It’s a good idea to try it as an introduction to meditation, or for someone who wants to get started with meditation but doesn’t know where to start. (note: I will be releasing a beginners guide e-book soon)
+It’s a good idea to try it as an introduction to meditation, or for someone who wants to get started with meditation but doesn’t know where to start.
+(Note: I will be releasing the beginner’s guide e-book soon)

 Tips on Getting Started with Vipassana Meditation: